Motiva/vtkESQui/Documentation/Guide/guide_en.rst

 Background
 ----------

 *vtkESQui* is a surgical simulation software platform.
-The purpose of this project to provide a framework which allows, in an easy way, to build a virtual simulation of minimallly invasive surgical techniques.
+The purpose of this project to provide a framework which allows, in an easy way, to build a virtual simulation of minimally invasive surgical techniques.

 This platform, is a vtk-based software project that has been implemented in C++. *vtkESQui* framework follows the standard folder structure for a vtk-based projects.
 A few access layers (wrappers) has been enabled to ease the use of the platform, such as: Tcl and Python.